Pavanpinnamaneni/github/README.md

-This is the git repository and this is the first project.
+This is the git repository & this is the first project.